 When an ex doesn’t respond or is acting hot and cold, exes with attachment anxiety typically get triggered and react with worry and fear.
-Avoidants on the other hand when triggered react with distancing behaviours.
+Avoidants on the other hand when triggered feel and react with distancing behaviours.

 Over the years working with different attachment styles, I have noticed that when a dismissive avoidant is emotionally invested, they get triggered when you don’t respond, and shut down.
 Someone dismissive avoidants also act mean, cruel and punishing when triggered.